rysawaki/Affective_SIA/docs/experiments/06_parameter_sweep.md

     * **High $\alpha$ (2.0):** "Sensitive" or "Vulnerable" agent.
 Retains prediction errors as deep traces; highly responsive to discrepancies.
 * **Metric:** The final magnitude of the accumulated Identity vector ($||I_{final}||$) after 300 time steps.
 * **Scenario:** Same as Experiment 05 (Trauma $\to$ Interaction).
+* **Statistical Validation:** Each parameter setting is tested with $N=10$ trials using different random seeds to ensure robustness.
+Error bars represent standard deviation (SD).

 ## 2. Hypothesis

 Standard reinforcement learning suggests that minimizing cost (error/pain) is optimal.
 Therefore, one might hypothesize that agents with low $\alpha$ (who minimize error efficiently) would perform "better."

 However, the SIA model posits the opposite:
 > **Hypothesis:** Higher sensitivity ($\alpha$) leads to stronger Identity formation, because Identity is fueled by the shared processing of Traces.

 ## 3. Results & Analysis